 6. Memorial for registration

-That the registration intended by this Act shall be made by delivering to the Authority a memorial containing the particulars hereinafter specified, and signed either by a legal practitioner (as defined in the Legal Practice Act 2003) or by any other person requiring the registration thereof:
+That the registration intended by this Act shall be made by delivering to the Authority a memorial containing the particulars hereinafter specified, and signed either by an Australian lawyer (within the meaning of that term in the Legal Profession Act 2008 section 3) or by any other person requiring the registration thereof:

 Provided that if such memorial is signed by some person other than a practitioner as aforesaid, his signature must be attested by a witness qualified to attest the execution of instruments under the Transfer of Land Act 1893.

 [Section 6 inserted by No. 23 of 1923 s.
 2; amended by No. 17 of 1974 s.
 9; No. 65 of 2003 s.
 60; No. 60 of 2006 s.
-150(4).]
+150(4); No. 21 of 2008 s.
+697.]

 7. Claimant's signature to affidavit authorises registration